 Arnold said: “The ’70s were such a colorful, transformational time, for me and for our entire country.
 I look forward to bringing that color to people’s living rooms with the fantastic, deep characters and the multi-layered storylines of Pump.
 I feel so passionate about this project because today it’s easy to take our gyms and culture of fitness for granted, but it all started with this wild group of bodybuilders as a tiny subculture in a little dungeon gym in Venice Beach.”

 July 20, 2016.
 Muscle Beach, an hour-long drama, landed at the USA network.
 Dwayne “The Rock” Johnson is a producer.
 It’s also set largely in Gold’s Gym, but in the ’80s.
 The Rock posted on Instagram then: “[A] colorful tribe of lost souls struggle to reinvent themselves by bench-pressing their way to a bigger, better American dream, no matter what the cost.
 As the series explores the body-obsessed fitness movement that took the nation by storm during the supersized Reagan ’80s, the excess of the era, and the many temptations of Los Angeles.
 [It] will expose the dark side of chasing dreams.”

 Over three years later, we’ve yet to hear anything more about Muscle Beach.
 USA—which embraces some edginess—seemed like a nurturing home at the time, but maybe not.
 As for Pump, the New York Post reported last August that Arnold was “in negotiations” to move it once again.
 That’s good news because grandma’s CBS never seemed like the ideal fit.

 Here’s hoping either or both projects get produced by a network or streaming service where their stories can be told without constraints.
-That doesn’t seem promising now, but things can change fast.
+That doesn’t seem likely now, but things can change fast.